C108-Lab/c108/README.md

 ### Test Dependencies

-Integration tests use optional third‑party packages that are **not** required by the core package test suite:
+Integration tests use optional third‑party packages that are **not** required by the core test suite:

 | Package      | Supported Types            |
 |--------------|----------------------------|